 Gwynedd Archaeological Trust (GAT) was commissioned by Adra to undertake an archaeological evaluation in advance of a proposed residential development on land near Llwyn Bleddyn Road, Rachub, Gwynedd (NGR SH61986802; postcode: LL57 3EF; Figure 01).
 This included the production of an orthostatic view to map the potential archaeology in the wet unimproved area at the northeast of the development area, and evaluation trenching (Figures 08 and 09).
 The development area measures 1.2ha and the proposals include 30No house plots, along with associated access and amenities, located at the southern end of a large triangular shaped field of improved open pasture (Figure 02).
 The archaeological evaluation comprised 8No trial trenches within the development area that were located in response to the results of an archaeological assessment and geophysical survey (GAT Report 1500; cf. para.
-2.2).
-Based on these results, post-excavation assessment and analysis of four palaeoenvironmental samples recovered from Trench 7 was undertaken and radiocarbon dates received; assessment of Roman period pottery from the same trench was also completed.
+2.2)

-The UAV survey took place on 28th October 2019, and the trial trenching from 21st to 28th November 2019; the subsequent post-excavation assessment and analysis was undertaken between December 2019 and March 2020.
-All works were in accordance with a written scheme of investigation approved by Gwynedd Archaeological Planning Services (cf. Appendix I), as well as the following guidelines:
+The UAV survey took place on 28th October 2019, and the trial trenching from 21st to 28th November 2019 and was undertaken in accordance with a written scheme of investigation approved by Gwynedd Archaeological Planning Services (cf. Appendix I) as well as the following guidelines: